equinor/fmu-ensemble/CONTRIBUTING.rst

   make flake (all)

-The pylint command is much stricter and sometimes wrong... , but can be quite useful!
+The pylint command is much stricter and sometimes wrong..., but can be quite useful!

   python -m pylint mycode.py